mebusy/notes/dev_notes/Compiler4_SyntaxAnalysis.md

 Although T is the body of the production E → T, the symbol T is not a handle in the sentential form T \* id₂ .
 If T were indeed replaced by E, we would get the string E \* id2 , which cannot be derived from the start symbol E .
 Thus, the leftmost substring that matches the body of some production need not be a handle.

+Formally, if S ⇒<sup>\*</sup> αAw ⇒ αβw , as in Fig. 4.27,

+> Figure 4.27: A handle A → β in the parse tree for αβw

+then production A     rm rm
+in the position following a is a handle of a w.
+Alternatively, a handle of a right-sentential form   is a production A     and a position of   where the string   may be found, such that replacing   at that position by A produces the previous right-sentential form in a rightmost derivation of  .